-Instead, put all the things that need to go elsewhere together in a "take elsewhere" container (more on this below).
-Take them to put away at once only AFTER you've made a decision about EVERY SINGLE THING in the area or category you're working on.
+Put all the things that need to go elsewhere together in a "take elsewhere" container (more on this below).
+Take them to put away all at once AFTER you've made a decision about every single thing in the area or category you're working on.

 4 SET UP FOR SUCCESS